 The end result of the march was to invest significant movement resources, at a critical time, in an ultimately pacifying event.
 In the words of Bayard Rustin, one of the chief organizers of the march, "You start to organize a mass march by making an ugly assumption.
 You assume that everyone who is coming has the mentality of a three-year-old."
-Demonstrators received premade protest signs with government-approved slogans; the speeches of several protest leaders, including SNCC chairman John Lewis, were censored to take out threats of armed struggle and criticisms of the government's civil rights bill; and, just as Malcolm X described, at the end, the whole crowd was told to leave as soon as possible.
+Demonstrators received premade protest signs with government-approved slogans; the speeches of several protest leaders, including SNCC chairman the Vietnamese people unable to have made the highly popular step toward violent resistance themselves, or he blames them as well.)
+One gets the impression that if more Gypsies, Jews, gays, and others had violently resisted the Holocaust, pacifists would find it convenient to blame that little phenomenon on the absence of an exclusively pacifist opposition as well.